Beating Betz's Law: A larger fundamental upper bound for wind energy harvesting: Discussion

 We have cited the relevant literature throughout this paper.
 There are numerous discussions of augmenting Betz law to include things like angular momentum (apropos to turbines), or to model the pressure and velocity fields in 2-D or 3-D, or to add in simple aerodynamics like rotor tip speeds or turbulence or to bring in thermodynamics or graduate to full aerodynamics with computational fluid dynamics.\citep{Wind_energy_handbook} All of those are outside the scope of simple 1-D models that don't make any assumptions about the mechanism.

 However, its worth pondering the turbine case where the turning blade induces angular momentum and thus partitions energy into non-axial wind velocity.\cite{kuik_2017, Joukowsky_1920} When there is no cowling, or equivalent, to provide a centriptal force, then expansion is increased by the transverse velocity.
 Sharpe and others have generalized 2-D and 3-D models with angular momentum for which computations show that while angular momentum saps the extractable energy, it also can slow the wind axially and thus there is an expansion from radial flow.\cite{Sharpe2004} Under certain tip-speed conditions these contrary effects don't balance out and it might permit a (small) increase in efficiency above Betz law.\citep{Sharpe2004} This angular momentum effect has also been analyzed by Sorensen, Kuik and others.\citep{sorensen_2015, kuik_2017}.
-The work in this paper shows such an effect is not actually due to either angular momentum or 2-D analysis or specifics of radial or tangential flows, but just a general effect of extrusion allowing variable wind velocity to increase efficiency.
+The work in this paper shows such an effect does not require angular momentum or vortexes or tangential flows, but is just a general consequence of mass extrusion permitting a variable wind velocity to increase efficiency inside the harvester.

 Angular momentum need not be the sole mechanism for wind extrusion but its existence establishes that wind extrusion is a common phenomena, and thus our model is not adding in some effect that doesn't naturally take place.
 Measurements of "Real world" windmills show varied wind velocity just outside the radius of the blades; while the origin may be aerodynamic effects, the physical mechanism of extrusion doesn't matter to the model.